danielgerlag/NBlockchain/Samples/DigitalCurrency/readme.md

 # Digital currency sample for NBlockchain

 This example demonstrates how to implement a very basic digital currency with NBlockchain.
-(This does not follow the flexible input/output locking script scheme that Bitcoin uses but it just meant to illustrate an application of NBlockchin)
+(This does not follow the flexible input/output locking script scheme that Bitcoin uses but it just meant to illustrate an application of NBlockchain)

 ## Define our instruction types